-Workshop tip: Avoiding mistakes when installing shock absorbers — these installation tips will help!
+Workshop Tip #2: Avoiding mistakes when installing shock absorbers

 Mistakes in the workshop are annoying.
 In the best case, they only disrupt the processes in the workshop.
 As a rule, however, they cost money.
 Quite often, they also annoy customers.
 In shock absorber and suspension service, however, mistakes can be avoided.

 When it comes to problems with the installation of springs and shock absorbers, the shock absorber experts at the BILSTEIN Academy are repeatedly confronted with very similar questions.
 In the latest video, Rainer Popiol, head of BILSTEIN ACADEMY, and Mustafa Yavuz, who is responsible for technical support for workshops at BILSTEIN Technical Support, clearly point out what really matters.